What is Trauma?

 • Other forms of violence

-Effects of trauma include:
+Effects of trauma can be widespread, affecting:

 Healing From Trauma